Hush Hush (the Pussycat Dolls song)

-"Hush Hush" is a song by American girl group the Pussycat Dolls from their second studio album, Doll Domination (2008), included as the album's thirteenth track.
-The song was written by its producers Quiz & Larossi (Andreas Romdhane and Josef Larossi), Ina Wroldsen, and lead singer Nicole Scherzinger.
-Originally recorded as a ballad, the song was later remixed into an uptempo disco-influenced version titled "Hush Hush; Hush Hush," which features interpolations of Gloria Gaynor's "I Will Survive" and served as the album's final single on May 12, 2009.
-The single's release sparked controversy after Scherzinger was initially credited as a featured artist, following a similar billing on their previous single "Jai Ho!
-(You Are My Destiny)"; causing tension within the group and public outburst by member Melody Thornton.
-While Scherzinger defended her billing, the label eventually removed her featured status prior to the single's release.
+"Hush Hush" is a song recorded by American girl group the Pussycat Dolls for their second studio album Doll Domination (2008).
+It was written by its producers Quiz & Larossi, alongside Ina Wroldsen and the Pussycat Dolls' lead singer Nicole Scherzinger.
+Originally recorded as a ballad, the song was later remixed into an uptempo disco-influenced recording titled "Hush Hush; Hush Hush", interpolating Gloria Gaynor's "I Will Survive".
+The remix was released as the sixth and final single from Doll Domination on May 12, 2009, by Interscope Records.

-Contemporary critics found the remix dated and lacking the energetic R&B edge of their earlier hits, though some appreciated its catchy elements.
-Commercially, the single reached number one in the Czech Republic and Hungary, achieved top-ten positions in countries such as Finland and Australia, and charted within the top forty in Ireland, the UK, and Switzerland.
-In the United States, it peaked at number 73 on the Billboard Hot 100 and reached number one on the Hot Dance/Club Songs chart, marking the group's sixth consecutive number-one on that chart.
-The music video, directed by Rich Lee, is set in a dollhouse with themed rooms, features stylistic references to 1980s disco and artists such as Donna Summer and Diana Ross.
+On release, "Hush Hush; Hush Hush" received mixed reviews from music critics.
+Commercially, the remix reached number one in the Czech Republic and Hungary, while the original recording reached the top three in Brazil and Russia.
+In the US, the remix peaked at number 73 on the Billboard Hot 100 and became the group's sixth consecutive Dance Club Songs number one.
+The song's accompanying music video, directed by Rich Lee, is set in a dollhouse with themed rooms, featuring stylistic references to 1980s disco and artists such as Donna Summer and Diana Ross.

+The release of "Hush Hush; Hush Hush" as a single elicited controversy after Scherzinger was credited as a featured artist, following a similar billing on their previous single "Jai Ho!
+(You Are My Destiny)", which caused tension within the group and a public outburst by member Melody Thornton.
+While Scherzinger defended her billing, Interscope eventually removed her featured status prior to the single's release.